 As consumers expect faster delivery times for their goods, on-demand warehouses are rising up across the world.
 Essentially representing the “Uberization” of the supply chain, on-demand warehouses let companies utilize space for short periods of time when their shipping expectations suddenly increase.
 The rise of on-demand warehousing shows that the supply chain industry is rapidly changing, and these changes hinge upon well-managed resources—not just with physical space, but also with human capital.

 Research indicates that for every $1 billion spent by consumers online, 750,000 square feet of warehouse is needed.
-And, according to eMarketer, e-commerce sales grew by 23% in 2017 alone.
+And, according to SupplyGem, e-commerce sales grew 65% in the past three years.
 Such conditions press companies into boosting shipping capacity in both the long-term and the short-term.

 As Nick Vyas of the University of Southern California says, “on-demand warehousing is a game changer for the supply chain.
 It makes better use of underutilized warehouse assets for companies that need a home for inventory on a flexible basis.”